FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 6. Enter the location of the temporary folder you created.

-7. Make sure that the "download server jar" option is enabled and press "install".
+7. Make sure that the "Download server jar" option is enabled and press "Install".

 8. Wait for the installation to complete.